ZhiangChen/virtual_shake_robot_pybullet/README.md

 ### Content:
 The `.npy` file captures two key aspects of the simulation:
-- **Actual Trajectory**: The position of the PBR (x, y, z coordinates) recorded over the duration of the simulation.
-This data represents how the PBR moved in response to the simulated ground motions or control inputs.
+- **Actual Trajectory of the pedestal**: The position of the pedestal (x, y, z coordinates) recorded over the duration of the simulation.
+This data represents how the pedestal moved in response to the simulated ground motions or control inputs.
-- **PBR Poses**: Includes detailed poses (position and orientation) of the PBR throughout the simulation, allowing for precise analysis of its stability and behavior under different conditions.
+- **PBR Poses and orientation**: Includes detailed poses (position and orientation) of the PBR throughout the simulation, allowing for precise analysis of its stability and behavior under different conditions.

 ### File Naming:
 - For simulations that run single tests or experiments, the `.npy` files are named based on the test number or parameter set (e.g., `trajectory_test_600.npy` for test number 600).